 Global Platforms, Local Implementations

-For HR professionals working for multinational companies, the key lies in implementing a global benefit platform with a global-but-local approach.
+For HR professionals working for multinational companies, the key lies in implementing a benefits platform with a global-but-local approach.

-The article also refers to a study on best practices in Human Resources and found that “while companies want order and consistency around the world, the highest-performing companies don't standardise everything: they localise.”
+The article also refers to a study on best practices in Human Resources and found that “while companies want order and consistency around the world, the highest-performing companies don't standardize everything: they localize.”

-This means offering localised benefits with local suppliers in the relevant country.
+This means offering localized benefits with local suppliers in the relevant country.

-Localisation goes hand-in-hand with another key component for an effective wellbeing strategy - personalisation.
+Localisation goes hand-in-hand with another key component for an effective wellbeing strategy - personalization.

-With Benify’s employee engagement platform, whenever employees view their employment and benefits offering, they see only information and offers that are specific to them, based on their own unique situation.
+With Benify’s market-leading benefits platform, whenever employees view their employment and benefits offering, they see only information and offers that are specific to them, based on their own unique situation.
 This includes any geographical and generational considerations.